nextcloud/documentation/admin_manual/issues/general_troubleshooting.rst

 :doc:`../installation/nginx_examples`.

-If your Nextcloud instance is installed in a subfolder called ``owncloud`` and you're running Apache create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::
+If your Nextcloud instance is installed in a subfolder called ``nextcloud`` and you're running Apache create or edit the :file:`.htaccess` file within the document root of your Web server and add the following lines::

-    Redirect 301 /.well-known/carddav /owncloud/remote.php/dav
+    Redirect 301 /.well-known/carddav /nextcloud/remote.php/dav
-    Redirect 301 /.well-known/caldav /owncloud/remote.php/dav
+    Redirect 301 /.well-known/caldav /nextcloud/remote.php/dav

 Now change the URL in the client settings to just use: